zachjxyz/ZachJxyz/README.md

 <div>
   <h2>📚 Reading List</h2>
   <p align="justify">I'm an avid reader with strong desire to understand people.
 Our deepest motivations drive us to do all sorts of things and that fascinates me.
-With radically open mind, I read all types of books related to the human experience to <em>try to understand</em> people from all walks of life.</p>
+With a radically open mind, I read all types of books related to the human experience to <em>try to understand</em> people from all walks of life.</p>
   <table>
     <tr>
       <th><strong>Reading</strong></th>